MarkusBiggus/home-assistant.io/source/_integrations/homeassistant_sky_connect.markdown

 Normally, there is no need to re-install the firmware.
 Firmware updates for the Connect ZBT-1 are natively supported in Home Assistant 2025.4 and newer if you are running the ZHA integration or OTBR.

-If your Home Assistant installation has no add-ons available, you can use the web flasher below to install the latest firmware version for Home Assistant Connect&nbsp;ZBT-1 directly from your browser over USB.
+If you are not using ZHA or OTBR, you can use the web flasher below to install the latest firmware version for Home Assistant Connect&nbsp;ZBT-1 directly from your browser over USB.

 ### Prerequisites